Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Introduction

-for all $n$ and $0\leq t_1<t_2:\ldots <t_n$.
-The different random variables in the right hand side of \eqref{e:extreme.frechet} are independent, with $X^{(k)}_{\alpha,\sigma}$ having the Fr\'echet law $F_{\alpha,\sigma}$ in \eqref{e:frechet}, for any $k=1,\ldots, n$.
-This independence makes the extremal Fr\'echet processes the extremal Fr\'echet versions of the better known L\'evy processes.
+for all $n$ and $0\leq t_1<t_2<\cdots<t_n$.
+The different random variables in the right-hand side of \eqref{e:extreme.frechet} are independent, with $X^{(k)}_{\alpha,\sigma}$ having the Fr\'echet law $F_{\alpha,\sigma}$ in \eqref{e:frechet}, for any $k=1,\ldots, n$.
+The stationarity and independence of the max-increments of the extremal Fr\'echet processes make it similar to the better known L\'evy processes which have stationary and independent sum-increments.
 The structure of general Fr\'echet processes has been extensively studied in the last several years.
-These processes were introduced in \cite{stoev:taqqu:2005}, and their representations (as a part of a much more general context) were studied in \cite{kabluchko:stoev:2012}.
-Stationary Fr\'echet processes (in particular, their ergodicity and mixing) were discussed in \cite{stoev:2008}, \cite{kabluchko:schlather:dehaan:2009} and \cite{wang:stoev:2010}.
+These processes were introduced in Stoev and Taqqu \cite{stoev:taqqu:2005}, and their representations (as a part of a much more general context) were studied in Kabluchko and Stoev \cite{kabluchko:stoev:2012}.
+Stationary Fr\'echet processes (in particular, their ergodicity and mixing) were discussed in Stoev \cite{stoev:2008}, Kabluchko \textit{et~al}. \cite {kabluchko:schlather:dehaan:2009} and Wang and Stoev \cite{wang:stoev:2010}.

-In this paper we concentrate on the maxima of stationary $\alpha$-stable processes with $0<\alpha<2$.
+In this paper, we concentrate on the maxima of stationary $\alpha$-stable processes with $0<\alpha<2$.
 Recall that a random vector $\BX$ in $\bbr^d$ is called $\alpha$-stable if for any $A$ and $B>0$ we have

-where $\BX^{(1)}$ and $\BX^{(2)}$ are i.i.d. copies of $\BX$, and $\by$ is a deterministic vector (unless $\BX$ is deterministic, necessarily, $0<\alpha\leq 2$).
-A stochastic process $(X(t), \, t \in T)$ is called $\alpha$-stable if all of its finite-dimensional distributions are $\alpha$-stable.
-We refer the reader to \cite{samorodnitsky:taqqu:1994} for information on $\alpha$-stable processes.
+where $\BX^{(1)}$ and $\BX^{(2)}$ are i.i.d. copies of $\BX$, and $\by$ is a deterministic vector (unless $\BX$ is deterministic, necessarily, $0<\alpha\leq2$).
+A stochastic process $(X(t), t \in T)$ is called $\alpha$-stable if all of its finite-dimensional distributions are $\alpha$-stable.
+We refer the reader to Samorodnitsky and Taqqu \cite{samorodnitsky:taqqu:1994} for information on $\alpha$-stable processes.
 When $\alpha=2$, an $\alpha$-stable process is Gaussian, while in the case $0<\alpha<2$, both the left and the right tails of a (nondegenerate) $\alpha$-stable random variable $X$ are (generally) regularly varying with exponent $\alpha$.
 That is,